l0afloafloaf/mpeg-test-patterns/README.md

 View the website here: https://l0afloafloaf.github.io/mpeg-test-patterns/

-Viewed best in full screen (cmd+f in chrome/mac), and waiting a while to see what happens.
+Viewed best in full screen on a desktop browser and waiting a while to see what happens.

 ---